changeworld/azure-docs.ja-jp/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             }
         }

-###<a name="file-sync-handler"></a>ファイル同期ハンドラーを追加する
+###<a name="<a-name="file-sync-handler"></a>-add-a-file-sync-handler"></a><a name="file-sync-handler"></a> Add a file sync handler

-メインのポータブル ライブラリ プロジェクトで新しいクラス `TodoItemFileSyncHandler` を作成します。このクラスには、ファイルが追加または削除された場合にコードに通知するための Azure SDK からのコールバックが含まれています。
+Create a new class `TodoItemFileSyncHandler` in the main portable library project.
+This class contains callbacks from the Azure SDK to notify your code when a file is added or removed.

-Azure Mobile クライアント SDK は、実際にはどのファイル データも格納しません。クライアント SDK は `IFileSyncHandler` の実装を呼び出し、この実装がローカル デバイスにファイルを格納するかどうか、およびその格納方法を決定します。
+The Azure Mobile Client SDK does not actually store any file data: the client SDK invokes your implementation of `IFileSyncHandler` which in turn determines whether and how files are stored on the local device.

-1. 次の using ステートメントを追加します。
+1. Add the following using statements:

         using System.Threading.Tasks;
         using Microsoft.WindowsAzure.MobileServices.Files.Sync;